-In order to choose the right international college for foreign students, there are several key principles:
+In order to choose the right international college from TOP-30 schools for foreign students, there are several key principles:

 Choose every option that meets your needs and requirements.
 It's essential to do not stop at Oxford and Cambridge.
 Many profile universities that match your chosen specialties may even be more suitable.
 For example, if you want to make a career in business and management, pay attention to the universities of Lancaster and Warwick, as well as the Manchester University of Science and Technology and the famous London School of Economics and Political Science